Anxiety is often not the problem itself, but a signal that something unresolved continues to operate beneath awareness.

 EMDR therapy for anxiety linked to trauma works directly with these underlying patterns, allowing previously unresolved material to be processed and integrated.

-Online EMDR therapy follows a structured and clinically established process, adapted seamlessly for secure video delivery.
+EMDR therapy for anxiety follows a structured, clinically established process, adapted seamlessly for secure online delivery.

 Initial consultation and assessment